QuestPDF/QuestPDF-Documentation/docs/api-reference/index.md

 [Row](/api-reference/row) - places its children horizontally, one alongside another.

-[Grid](/api-reference/grid) - arranges its children using  grid-layout algorithm.
-Available space is divided into a set of equally-spaced columns.
-Its child can occupy any number of columns.

 [Inlined](/api-reference/inlined) - draws its elements in a line.
 Supports various element alignments.

 [Decoration](/api-reference/decoration) - places additional content before and/or after its children.
 The additional content is repeated on all pages.